Cost-aware Generalized $\alpha$-investing for Multiple Hypothesis Testing: REAL DATA EXPERIMENTS

 \subsection{Prostate Cancer Data}

 Gene expression data was collected to investigate the molecular determinants of prostate cancer~\citep{dettling2004bagboosting}.
 The data set contains 50 normal samples and 52 tumor samples and each sample is a $m=6033$ vector of gene expression levels.
 The data set has been normalized and log-transformed so that the data for each gene is roughly Gaussian.
-Let the empirical mean and standard deviation of the normal samples be denoted $\hat{\mu}_j$ and $\hat{\sigma}_j$ respectively.
+Let the empirical mean and standard deviation of the log-transformed normal samples be denoted $\hat{\mu}_j$ and $\hat{\sigma}_j$ respectively and let the log-transformed tumor data be denoted $x_j \in \mathbb{R}^{52}$.
 The goal is to test whether the tumor gene expression is increased relative to the normal samples.

-A logistic function using only the first two samples for each gene was used to compute the prior probability of the null hypothesis $q_j = 1 - \left( 1 + \exp(-\beta ([\bar{x_j}]_{1:2} - x_0) )\right)^{-1}$, where $x_0 = \log_{10}(4)/\sigma$ and $\beta = 2$; these first two samples were then removed from the data set.
-The set of genes was permuted randomly and the cost-aware decision function was computed for each gene in sequence with $q_j$ as described and $\bar{\theta}_j = \log_{10}(2)/\hat{\sigma}_j$.
-For cost-aware \gls{ero} the sample size was limited to $50$ samples.
-A one-sided Gaussian test was performed with the optimal number of samples.
-This procedure is compared to \gls{ero} investing with the maximum number of samples for all tests that were selected to be performed by that procedure.
+We use this data set to simulate a sequential testing scenario across genes.
+To estimate a prior for the null hypothesis for each gene, a logistic function was fit to only the first two samples, $\hat{q}_j = 1 - \left( 1 + \exp(-\beta ([\bar{x_j}]_{1:2} - x_0) )\right)^{-1}$, where $x_0 = \log_{10}(4)/\sigma$ and $\beta = 2$; these first two samples were then removed from the data set.
+The order of the genes was permuted randomly and the cost-aware decision function was computed for each gene in sequence with $\hat{q}_j$ as described and $\bar{\theta}_j = \log_{10}(2)/\hat{\sigma}_j$.
+We compared cost-aware ERO to ERO investing with the maximum number of samples available ($n=50$) and with a $n=3$ because a typical default replication level in biological experiments is to conduct experiments in triplicate.
 For both procedures $c_j=1, \forall j$, and $W_{\$}[0] = 1000$.
 Pseudo-code and implementation details for this experiment can be found in Appendix \ref{sec:simulation-setup}.